Stephens-Library/Designing-Data-Intensive-Applications/chapter_1/Reliable, Scalable, and Maintainable Applications.md

         - Retry the task after a delay
         - Move the message to a dead letter queue for later inspection

-When you combine several tools in order to provide a service, the service's interface or application programming interface (API) usually hides those implementation details from clients
+When you combine several tools to provide a service, the service's interface or application programming interface (API) usually hides those implementation details from clients

-## Questions that Data Systems Engineers Asks
+## Questions that Data Systems Engineers Ask
-This brings you from the world of application development to data system designing.
+This brings you from the world of application development to data system design.

 With this arises many questions:
 - How can we ensure the data remains correct and complete, even when things go wrong internally?
 - How can we provide consistent and high performance to clients, even when parts of the system are degraded?
-- How do you scale to handle an increase load?
+- How do you scale to handle an increased load?
 - What does a good API for the service look like?

 ## The Three Most Important Concerns in Software Systems